 This is the song about the mythical origin of wadaiko.
-The goddess of the song, Amaterasu, was upset because her brother ran his oxen over her fields, destroying them.
+The goddess of the sun, Amaterasu, was upset because her brother ran his oxen over her fields, destroying them.
 Pouting, she holed herself up in a cave, plunging the world into darkness.
 Ame no Uzume danced on an overturned sake barrel, making the first sounds of taiko.
 The gods had such a good time, Amaterasu could not resist and came out.

 Kaifuu means "ocean wind."
 As the piece progresses, Kaifuu itself represents ocean waves in various states of calm and excitement, stirred by the wind.
 This is conveyed by the strong but steady rhythm and wave-like motions.

 Kokoro no KoeJaclynn Lett

 Kokoro no Koe means "voice of the heart."
 This song is about reflecting upon the accomplishments, disappointments and aspirations in our lives.
 Although this is a calm and quiet process, there is also the pressure of time impelling us to make the decisions that affect our future.